Why buy or lease a zero emission vehicle (ZEV)?

 Purchase the Right Vehicle for the Job

 One of the simplest ways to green your fleet is to ensure you have properly sized vehicles for your agency’s operational needs.
+This is known as right-typing.
 When ordering a new vehicle, look at its duty cycle and choose the smallest and most efficient vehicle to get the job done.
-For example, for local travel, choose a plug-in hybrid sedan or a mid-sized pickup over a full-sized vehicle.

 Use the Correct-Sized Vehicle for the Job

-- New York State Vehicle Marketplace: New York State is committed to increasing the number of ZEVs in the state’s fleets to help reduce our greenhouse gas emissions.
-ZEVs and other fuel-efficient vehicles are available on the New York Vehicle Marketplace, a centralized contract managed by the Office of General Services.
-Any eligible user (agencies, authorities, local governments, school districts and other eligible non-profits) is able to use the marketplace to solicit a ZEV or fuel efficient vehicle - be sure to specify that you want a ZEV in your mini-bid request!
+New York State Vehicle Marketplace: New York State is committed to increasing the number of ZEVs in the state’s fleets to help reduce our greenhouse gas emissions.
+ZEVs are available on the New York Vehicle Marketplace, a centralized contract managed by the Office of General Services.
+Any eligible user (agencies, authorities, local governments, school districts and other eligible non-profits) can use the marketplace to solicit a ZEV; be sure to specify that you want a ZEV in your mini-bid request.

 Use Advanced Fleet Management